 Isle of Wight

-Growing up on the Island, libraries were exciting places.
-Sandown Library (Carnegie) also had the Dinosaur Museum.
+Growing up on the Island, the libraries were exciting places.
+Sandown's Carnegie Library also had the Dinosaur Museum.
 Cowes Library, on the same road as my Granddad's house, hosted the Maritime Museum.
 The Lord Louis Mountbatten Library in Newport had a gallery, history museum and the back room was where the Vectis Astronomical Society met each month.

 Northfield Library was opened in 1906 on land was provided by the Cadbury family (Bourneville is just a stone's throw away).
 However, the original library was burnt down on 12 February, 1914, supposedly by suffragettes.
 It's circumstantial evidence, but a paper found on the railings to the rear of the library which said Give Women the Vote, and there was also a brown paper parcel on which was written, To start your new library.
 Within it was a book by Christabel Pankhurst, daughter of the famous Emily.
 The façade was still standing, and the library was re-built behind it by the Free Libraries Committee.
 It re-opened later in the year, and it was then the first open-access lending library in Birmingham.